 Step 8: Now that our data has been split into training and test set, we implement our linear modeling model as follows:

 model <- lm(X1.1 ~ X0.00632 + X6.575 + X15.3 + X24, data = train) #DataFlair

 Lastly, we display the summary of our model using the same summary() function that we had implemented above.

 And, that’s it!
 You have implemented your first OLS regression model in R using linear modeling!

 - Post-estimation diagnostics are key to data analysis.

-- Furthermore, we can use diagnostics.
-That allows us the opportunity to show off some of the R’s graphs.
-What could be driving our driving our data?
+- We can use diagnostics which allows us the opportunity to show off some of the R’s graphs.
+What else could be driving our driving our data?

--Leverage: Generally, it has an ability to change the slope of the regression line.
+-Leverage: It has the ability to change the slope of the regression line.

--Influence: Moreover, the combined impact of strong leverage and outlier status.
+-Influence: The combined impact of strong leverage and outlier status.

-Hence, we have seen how OLS regression in R using ordinary least squares exist.
+We have seen how OLS regression in R using ordinary least squares exist.
 Also, we have learned its usage as well as its command.
 Moreover, we have studied diagnostic in R which helps in showing graph.
-Still, if you have any query regarding OLS Regression in R, ask in the comment tab.
+Now, you are an expert in OLS regression in R with knowledge of every command.